remap/sfgs/logging/readme.md

 * Tail log visualizer:

+Click "start tailing" (sometimes need to refresh once; seems to be a Flask thing we ran into earlier, checking)

 Posts an xmlhttp request to the backend every second and ask for new log entries for each module.

 Dump the log entry as soon as received.